WindJammer6/10.-Object-Oriented-Programming-OOP-Learning-and-Practice-Python/README.md

 I'm sure what I posed here definitely isn't everything there is about the libraries and there is a good chance that I may just be scratching the surface on the knowledge and the contents of these libraries.
 I'll keep learning as time goes on on what there is to know.

+Everything in Python is an object, noticed a lot of programming languages are object oriented, while only a few like C are solely using primitive data types like int float char etc, that are data with no attributes or properties (can put in GitHub readme)

 ## Repository directory description:
 Let's start with:
 1. Object Oriented Programming (OOP) Learning